Significant Success as Lead IP Trial Counsel

 Kasowitz differentiates itself with our experience trying intellectual property cases as lead trial counsel and our success in front of juries.
 Many of our intellectual property lawyers have advanced technological and scientific degrees.

-Our intellectual property lawyers have been consistently recognized as leading attorneys by Chambers USA, Best Lawyers in America, Managing Intellectual Property, LMG Life Sciences, and Super Lawyers.
+Our intellectual property lawyers have been consistently recognized as leading attorneys by Legal 500, Best Lawyers in America, Managing Intellectual Property, LMG Life Sciences, and Super Lawyers.
 We regularly represent clients in all the major federal patent and trademark venues throughout the country.

 Our team prides itself on having an incredibly diverse roster of lawyers of both national and international origins.
 We continually strive to present opportunities to lawyers of diverse backgrounds with the belief that a diverse team is the best team.